Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Related work

 Despite differences in methodology, only two studies \cite{krasnov2025novel, hao2023contrastive} are fully unsupervised, requiring no labels at any stage.
-In \cite{hao2023contrastive}, authors demonstrate an F1 score of $93\%$ and over 98\% accuracy in a closed-set SEI task using a contrastive learning framework, underscoring the effectiveness of the SSL approaches in overcoming the labeling bottleneck.
-However, this work uses a proprietary non-public dataset, which makes the results not replicable.
+In \cite{hao2023contrastive}, as part of the study, authors demonstrate 91\% accuracy in a zero-shot \acrshort{ued} task using a contrastive learning framework, underscoring the effectiveness of \acrshort{ssl} approaches in overcoming the labeling bottleneck.
+However, this work uses a proprietary non-public dataset, which makes the results non-replicable.
 Authors of \cite{krasnov2025novel}, on the other hand, use publicly available WiSig dataset \cite{hanna_wisig_2022}, but it only contains signals transmitting the same messages, making the setup less realistic.
-They achieve an F1 score between $80\%$ and $87\%$ on self-supervised UED task depending on the number of emitters in the training set versus all emitters in the testing set.
-In addition, mentioned approaches still lack intepretability of the features learning module.
+They achieve an F1 score between $80\%$ and $87\%$ on self-supervised \acrshort{ued} task depending on the number of emitters in the training set versus all emitters in the testing set.
+All above-mentioned approaches lack interpretability of the features learning module.

-In this work, we aim to fill the identified gaps by conducting experiments on two publicly available datasets \cite{hanna_wisig_2022, sankhe2019oracle} supporting investigation of the impact of transmitting same and different messages.
-We are focusing on a zero-shot self-supervised open-set UED task and in contrast to related works we introduce interpretability both at the embedding and feature-extractor levels, providing the first systematic performance-versus-interpretability comparison across \acrfull{dc}, \acrfull{cl}, and \acrfull{ae} paradigms.
+In this work, we aim to fill the identified gaps by conducting experiments on two publicly available datasets \cite{hanna_wisig_2022, sankhe2019oracle} supporting also the investigation of the impact of transmitting same and different messages.
+We are focusing on a zero-shot self-supervised open-set \acrshort{ued} task and in contrast to related works we introduce interpretability both at the embedding and feature-extractor levels, providing the first systematic performance-versus-interpretability comparison across \acrfull{dc}, \acrfull{cl}, and \acrfull{ae} paradigms.